Assessment Lab: Working with Data Science Projects

 Enter

-as the project name and click Create. -
+intro-projects-aas the project name and click Create. -

 Repeat the same steps to create